-As a startup owner, getting your business customers definition right will help you increase sales and revenue as well as offering a great customer service experience.
+As a startup owner, getting your business customers’ definition right will help you increase sales and revenue as well as offer a great customer service experience.

 As great as your products and services can be, your business will still require the right customer profile to be able to make good sales.

-No doubt about it, customers are the integral part of every successful business; you don’t play with them, you make them happy.
+No doubt about it, customers are an integral part of every successful business; you don’t play with them, you make them happy.